kineticstoolkit/kineticstoolkit_doc/src/python_functions_syntax.md

 Instead of calculating the BMI manually in the function, use a call to the `calculate_bmi` function that you just wrote in the previous example.

 :::{tip}
-You may want to return to the section on [strings](python_strings.md) for a refresh on how to create long strings, and how to add line breaks in strings.
+You may want to return to the section on [strings](python_strings.md) for a refresh on how to create long strings, f-strings, and how to add line breaks in strings.
 :::

 ```{code-cell}